Joplin, 2012 Creative Community | The Butterfly Effect: Dreams Take Flight , community mura l led by Dave Lowenstein

 Selection Process

-The honorees are selected by an independent panel of distinguished representatives of Missouri’s arts community.
-The selection of the panel members ensures statewide representation.
+The honorees are selected by an independent panel of distinguished representatives of Missouri’s arts community throughout the state.
+The panel’s choices are approved by the Missouri Arts Council board and announced in early November.
 The designated panel reserves the right to close an award category if nominations do not meet specified criteria.

 For More Information